boerti71/MqttPlayer/README.md

 ==> important for Raspberry is to install default-jdk, other Java runtimes may not work.

-The play command is done by a JSON string like below<br><br>
+The play command is done by a JSON string like below<br>
-**{"action":"play","song":"/mnt/mp3/Jingles/dishready.mp3"}**
+**{"action":"play","song":"/mnt/mp3/Jingles/dishready.mp3"}**<br>
-  --> The song location can be on a mounted folder or local folder, it should work in Linux and Windows Sent to the topic (in my case, according to config.ini)<br>
+  --> The song location can be on a mounted folder or local folder, it should work in Linux and Windows.
+Sent to the topic (in my case, according to config.ini)<br>
 **home/nodes/sensor/raspiplayer**